Yoctol/bottender/docs/channel-line-setup.md

 npm run dev
 ```

-When you run bottender in development mode, Bottender automatically run up a Ngrok client, and then you can get the information of webhook URL from the console like this:
+When you run bottender in development mode, Bottender automatically run up a ngrok client, and then you can get the information of webhook URL from the console like this:

 ```
 App has started